 HOME MEAL DELIVERY

 The primary mission of Meals on Wheels of Metro Tulsa is to provide nutritious meals, wellness checks, and caring contact to elderly and disabled homebound individuals in Tulsa and surrounding areas.
-Services include up to seven nutritious, locally prepared meals delivered on weekdays.
+Standard services include up to five nutritious, locally prepared meals delivered on weekdays.
 All meals are diabetic- and heart-friendly.
-Menu types include Regular, Chicken & Vegetarian, and Vegetarian meals.
-Frozen meals are delivered 1 x wk, with additional shelf-stable Blizzard Boxes during winter months.
+Menu types include Regular, Chicken & Vegetarian, and Vegetarian meals, with additional shelf-stable Blizzard Boxes during winter months.

 Seniors and people with disabilities often need help to access community services.
 While there are many services available in our community, they can be hard to find and our client and their caregivers may not even know where to start.
 For many people, they may not even know if there is a way to get help with their specific need(s).
 Our Care Coordinators are trained to be familiar with the services in our community and how to access them.
 We assess each clients’ needs and discuss the options in the community available to meet those needs.